FOR IMMEDIATE RELEASE

 Just-completed renovations include reception areas, four classrooms, a learning lab, an indoor activity center, an outdoor playground accessible through the building, and a food service area.

 Safety is addressed with secure drop-off points on McIlhaney Street, a key card system and security cameras throughout.
 The Center for Child Well-being is located on the second floor.

 Learning Care Group Inc. will manage the facility.
 Michael Barnes, Learning Care Group DFW/Midsouth Regional Manager:

 “Education for prekindergarten children is critical to their development.
 This state-of-the-art center will elevate the standard for early childhood education at universities nationwide.”

-The Child Development Center has been idle for more than a year; it previously operated out of the Kinesiology Building.A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+The Child Development Center has been idle for more than a year; it previously operated out of the Kinesiology Building.A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 16,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.